Consensys/EthOn/EthOn_glossary.md

 ### CreateContractMsg
 A create Contract Message is a special type of Contract Message that results in creation of a new Contract.
 ### CreateTx
+A type of Transaction that results in creation of a new Contract Account.
 ### clientVersion
 Relates a Node to a string identifying the Ethereum client version it runs.
 It composed of the client name (e.g. Geth) and a version identifier (e.g. v1.5.4).
 ### conformsTo